 VHI contributions can be deducted directly from retired teachers’ pensions.
 However, the Group Scheme for retired teachers operates on a calendar year basis and accordingly retired teachers should contact VHI and arrange direct payment of premiums for the period during their retirement date and the renewal date of the retired teachers’ scheme which is 1 January.

-The Pensions Section prioritise pension quotes for teachers in order of their proposed retirement date and will only give a quotation during the school year that the teacher has indicated they wish to retire in.
+The Pensions Section prioritise pension quotations for teachers in order of their proposed retirement date and will only give a quotation during the school year that the teacher has indicated they wish to retire in.

 While awaiting a quote we advise teachers on the Old Entrant Pension Scheme to use our pension calculator here.